 A few months later, however, the gelding is still behaving like a stallion: he not only mounts mares every chance he gets, but he also actually covers them.
-The mares cannot become in foal as a result, but behaviour of this kind will lead to problems should the gelding be sold.
+The mares cannot become in foal as a result, but behaviour of this kind will lead to problems should the animal be sold.
+Such a gelding will be indicated as ‘incorrectly castrated’ which is a ‘hidden defect’.
 The seller will be forced to take the horse back, refund the purchase price and must cover any consequential losses.
 That bill will then undoubtedly be presented to the vet who carried out the surgery.
 He will be lawfully liable for any and all damages if he failed to perform the operation in accordance with the generally accepted norms of the trade.

-The testosterone level in this gelding is virtually zero in both samples; there is no increase whatsoever.
+The testosterone level in this gelding is virtually zero in both blood samples; there is no increase whatsoever.
 And so the animal has been properly castrated.
-His behaviour can be explained by the prolonged presence of male sex hormone in his blood.
+His behaviour can be explained by the prolonged presence of male sex hormone in his blood due to the postponed castration.
 That left traces in the animal’s brain and has perhaps permanently influenced its behaviour.
 Stallions that are castrated before puberty do not develop that macho-behaviour.
 Puberty in horses begins around the age of two.
 And so a stallion foal that is not eligible for breeding purposes is best castrated before it reaches the age of two: meaning as a yearling.

 castration of a yearling in a standing position